My Life After Paying Off $53,392 in Debt in 3 Years

 - It was okay to borrow as long as I made more from another investment.
 No, no, no, just because I have money invested, bringing in profits, doesn’t mean that I can borrow the same amount at a lower interest and call it a deal.
 Debt is debt no matter what.
 Aside from that, the net worth takes a hit every time you dig yourself more into debt.

-- Buy now, homes will go up again.
+- Buy now, homes will go up in price again.
 Luck is when opportunity comes and you’re prepared for it.
 So what if houses go up?
 You take advantage of deals when you can afford them and that’s the way I now do things, when I can truly afford them, in cash, and not because a bank or an industry says so.

 I’ll get rid of all of it tomorrow, were thoughts, full of anxiety, that crossed my mind.
 I kept on putting it off and then tomorrow never comes, unless you make it arrive.
 I stopped making excuses and looking for other circumstances to blame.
 I was the problem.
 I tallied it up my liabilities, and realized that by living my “American Dream”, I had accumulated $53,392 in debt, as follows: